big89/whmcs-square-payment-gateway/README.md

-For integration with your WHMCS, Contact us : bhagwansahane89@gmail.com
+For integration with your WHMCS, visit http://logicmaker.in or email us at : support@logicmaker.in

 # WHMCS Square Payment Gateway